Hello everyone, my name is Jorge and it's a pleasure to write to you again.

-As you know the company I’m doing my internship with provides text analysis APIs that can understand and associate words in the same way as humans do used by search engines, online e-Commerce sites, and many other developers creating software that analyzes and categorize text.
+As you know the company I'm doing my internship with provides text analysis APIs that can understand and associate words in the same way as humans do use by search engines, online e-Commerce sites, and many other developers creating software that analyzes and categorize text.

-In the beginning, I was being trained with the basics about internet and how it works.
+In the beginning, I was being trained with the basics about the internet and how it works.
 I was able to learn basic HTML and other programming codes that would help me later understand more about what the team does.

 As an intern, I don't get access to everything and also not all of the accounts, but my supervisor has trusted in me and has given me access to other accounts to work on them.

 I've been also working with the company's social media, interacting with visitors and doing the necessary objectives to keep it going.